-Lawmakers do not need to find $1.9 billion or even $1.0 billion for roads in a single year.
+Lawmakers do not need to find $1.9 billion or even $1.0 billion for the roads in a single year.
 Road repairs are long-term projects, and the state needs to gradually spend more to ensure that roads are put back together faster than they fall apart.

 Road funding is already at historic highs when adjusted for inflation, and road quality has improved in the past with lower levels of road funding.
 Lawmakers have also found several ways to find more road funding in the budget by using the revenues from the growth of current taxes.

-But lawmakers have the power to do what they want, and if they would like to spend $1 billion more on roads, there is money in the budget.
+But lawmakers have the power to do what they want, and if they would like to spend $1 billion more on the roads, there is money in the budget.
 Here are a few ideas for spending reform to aid lawmakers in reprioritizing state spending.

 Redirect Indian Gaming Money: The state receives payments from tribes that operate gambling operations.
 The money goes directly to the Michigan Economic Development Corporation.
-Lawmakers should redirect it to higher budget priorities. $53 million.
+Lawmakers should redirect this to higher budget priorities. $53 million.

 Transportation Economic Development Fund: The state should put this money into its formula for distributing money for road funding instead of using it on targeted projects. $44 million.